carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 [root@rhel3 ~]#
 ```

 To list all namespaces:
 `kubectl get namespaces`

-The default and k8s specific kube-* should be listed together with the additionally created namespaces for the kubernetes dashboard, metallb load-balancer, monitoring for Prometheus & Grafana and Trident.
+The default and kubernetes specific kube-* should be listed together with the additionally created namespaces for the kubernetes dashboard, metallb load-balancer, monitoring for Prometheus & Grafana and Trident.

 ```bash
 [root@rhel3 ~]# kubectl get namespaces